 Primary Source References

 1784 May 7.
 (Jefferson to William Short).
 "I propose for a particular purpose to carry my servant Jame with me.
 I must therefore ask the favor of you to hire an express at my expence to carry the inclosed to Capt.
 Key with your instructions to him, adapted to the event of your own determination.
 If you conclude to join me I would wish you to order Jame to join and attend you without a moment's delay.
 If you decline the trip, be so good as to direct that he shall immediately come on to me at Philadelphia."25

 1784 May 7.
 (Jefferson to John Key).
 "To send Jame."26

 1784 May 15.
 (Short to Jefferson).
 "Jame sets out to Albemarle this Morning.
 My Intention was, as it was impossible for me to set out immediately that he should go on from Monticello to the Northward.
-But a Gentleman who is going from hence immediately to [[Philadelphia]] wishes very much that he should accompany him.
-As it will be much more secure for him to travel under his Wing than alone, I have agreed, if the Gentleman, whether he can await his Return from Monticello and this is to determine his Route. ..Jame has this Moment come here and says Capt.
+But a Gentleman who is going from hence immediately to Philadelphia wishes very much that he should accompany him.
+As it will be much more secure for him to travel under his Wing than alone, I have agreed, if the Gentleman, Capt.
+Bohannon, can await his Return from Albemarle ... and this is to determine his Route. ...
+Jame has this Moment come here and says Capt.
 Bohannon cannot set out as soon as he had intended by 10 or 12 Days.
 He will therefore go on from Albemarle.
 He has been Yesterday Evening and this Morning in Search of an Horse to hire.
-I understood from him last Night that he had procured one, but this Mornings he tells me the Man of whome he was to have the Horse has disappointed him."28
+I understood from him last Night that he had procured one, but this Morning he tells me the Man of whom he was to have the Horse has disappointed him."28

 1786 June 9.
-(Anthony Giannini to Jefferson).
-"Betty Hamen ...dara i suoi compliment a James da parta sua."
+(Giannini to Jefferson).
+"Betty Hamen ... darà i suoi complimenti a James da parte sua."32

 - Gordon-Reed, Annette.
-The Hemingses of Monticello: an American Family.
+The Hemingses of Monticello: An American Family.
 New York: W. W. Norton & Company, 2008.

 - Stanton, Lucia.
 "The Research File: From Plantation Fare to French Cuisine."
-Monticello Newsletter 4, no. 2 (1993): 3.
+Monticello Newsletter vol. 4, no. 2 (1993): 3.

 - Stanton, Lucia.
 "Those Who Labor for my Happiness": Slavery at Thomas Jefferson's Monticello.
-Charlottesville, Va.: University of Virginia Press, 2000.
+Charlottesville: University of Virginia Press, 2000.

 - Thomas Jefferson Foundation.
 Getting Word: The African American Families of Monticello.